kenatiod/MUT/Understanding Machine Understanding.md

 ![ Insert Fig. 1.4.2 -- portrait of Alice talking to Claude](https://github.com/kenatiod/MUT/blob/main/Fig-1-4-2.png)

 (The appendices provide supplementary information on topics related to machine understanding, including the neuroscience of human cognition A1, language model capabilities A2, evaluation frameworks A3, philosophical perspectives A4, the debate over artificial consciousness A5, and more.)

+### References for Chapter 1:

+Antognazza, M. R. (2009).
+Leibniz: An intellectual biography.
+Cambridge University Press.

+Austrian, G. D. (1982).
+Herman Hollerith: Forgotten giant of information processing.
+Columbia University Press.

+Babbage, C. (1864).
+Passages from the Life of a Philosopher.
+London: Longman, Green, Longman, Roberts, & Green.

+Bohn, D. (2019).
+Amazon says 100 million Alexa devices have been sold.
+The Verge.

+Boole, G. (1854).
+An investigation of the laws of thought: on which are founded the mathematical theories of logic and probabilities.
+London: Walton and Maberly.

+Brown, T. B., Mann, B., Ryder, N., Subbiah, M., Kaplan, J., Dhariwal, P., ... & Amodei, D. (2020).
+Language models are few-shot learners. arXiv preprint arXiv:2005.14165.

+Campbell, M., Hoane Jr, A. J., & Hsu, F. H. (2002).
+Deep blue.
+Artificial intelligence, 134(1-2), 57-83.

+Chalmers, D. J. (1996).
+The conscious mind: In search of a fundamental theory.
+Oxford University Press.

+Chollet, F. (2019).
+On the measure of intelligence. arXiv preprint arXiv:1911.01547.

+Dautenhahn, K. (2007).
+Socially intelligent robots: Dimensions of human-robot interaction.
+Philosophical Transactions of the Royal Society B: Biological Sciences, 362(1480), 679-704.

+Dennett, D. C. (1980).
+The milk of human intentionality.
+Behavioral and Brain Sciences, 3(3), 428-430.

+Dennett, D. C. (1987).
+The intentional stance.
+MIT Press.

+Edmonds, D. (2015).
+The man who made the first neural network.
+IEEE Spectrum.

+Ferrucci, D., et al. (2010).
+Building Watson: An overview of the DeepQA project.
+AI Magazine, 31(3), 59-79.

+Fodor, J. A. (1980).
+Searle on what only brains can do.
+Behavioral and Brain Sciences, 3(3), 431-432.

+Glenberg, A. M., & Robertson, D. A. (2000).
+Symbol grounding and meaning: A comparison of high-dimensional and embodied theories of meaning.
+Journal of Memory and Language, 43(3), 379-401.

+Gunning, D., & Aha, D. W. (2019).
+DARPA's explainable artificial intelligence program.
+AI Magazine, 40(2), 44-58.

+Gödel, K. (1931). Über formal unentscheidbare Sätze der Principia Mathematica und verwandter Systeme I. Monatshefte für mathematik und physik, 38(1), 173-198.

+Jones, J. L. (2006).
+Robots at the tipping point: The road to iRobot Roomba.
+IEEE Robotics & Automation Magazine, 13(1), 76-78.

+Kasparov, G. (2017).
+Deep thinking: Where machine intelligence ends and human creativity begins.
+PublicAffairs.

+Lipton, Z. C. (2018).
+The mythos of model interpretability: In machine learning, the concept of interpretability is both important and slippery.
+Queue, 16(3), 31-57.

+Lovelace, A. A. (1843).
+Notes by the Translator.
+In L. F. Menabrea, Sketch of the Analytical Engine invented by Charles Babbage, Esq.
+Scientific Memoirs, 3, 666-731.

+Markoff, J. (2005).
+What the dormouse said: How the sixties counterculture shaped the personal computer industry.
+Penguin.

+McCartney, S. (1999).
+ENIAC: The triumphs and tragedies of the world's first computer.
+Walker & Company.

+McCarthy, J., Minsky, M. L., Rochester, N., & Shannon, C. E. (2006).
+A proposal for the Dartmouth summer research project on artificial intelligence, August 31, 1955.
+AI magazine, 27(4), 12-12.

+Minsky, M. (1954).
+Neural nets and the brain model problem.
+Unpublished doctoral dissertation, Princeton University, NJ.

+Newell, A., & Simon, H. A. (1972).
+Human problem solving.
+Prentice-Hall.

+Newell, A., & Simon, H. A. (1976).
+Computer science as empirical inquiry: Symbols and search.
+Communications of the ACM, 19(3), 113-126.

+Shortliffe, E. H., Davis, R., Axline, S. G., Buchanan, B. G., Green, C. C., & Cohen, S. N. (1975).
+Computer-based consultations in clinical therapeutics: explanation and rule acquisition capabilities of the MYCIN system.
+Computers and biomedical research, 8(4), 303-320.

+Silver, D., Huang, A., Maddison, C. J., Guez, A., Sifre, L., Van Den Driessche, G., ... & Hassabis, D. (2016).
+Mastering the game of Go with deep neural networks and tree search. nature, 529(7587), 484-489.

+Turing, A. M. (1950).
+Computing machinery and intelligence.
+Mind, 59(236), 433-460.

+Weizenbaum, J. (1966).
+ELIZA—a computer program for the study of natural language communication between man and machine.
+Communications of the ACM, 9(1), 36-45.

+Whitehead, A. N., & Russell, B. (1910).
+Principia Mathematica, 3 vols.
+Cambridge University Press, Cambridge.

+Yampolskiy, R. V. (2024), AI: Unexplainable, Unpredictable, Uncontrollable.
+CRC Press.

+Zuse, K. (1936).
+Verfahren zur selbsttätigen Durchführung von Rechnungen mit Hilfe von Rechenmaschinen.
+Z23139 Deutsches Patentamt.

 ____________

 ## Chapter 2 -- Theories and Tests of Intelligence